Greetings from Qatar, a small, vowel-deprived country in the Middle East. I moved here about six months ago but have been so

 It was a nice break and my house looks a lot nicer now.

-I may be stupid but I'm very persistent.
+projects in 2012.
+I may be stupid but I'm also very persistent.

 After about a year at home, however, I looked at my ever-shrinking checking account and decided that it was time to go back to work, so I started applying for